Follow

 Sunday, August 17, 2014

-Psychotherapy Blog: Are You Concerned About Your Husband's Depression?
+Are You Concerned About Your Spouse's Depression?

 As a psychotherapist, I receive calls from women who are concerned about their husband's depression.
 Often, they're calling because they don't know what to do or because their concern about their husband's depression has made them feel anxious, helpless or depressed themselves.

-Are You Concerned About Your Husband's Depression?
+Are You Concerned About Your Spouse's Depression?

 Of course, I also get calls from husbands about their wives, but I receive more calls from wives about their husbands.
 In any case, this article applies to either depressed husbands or wives.